Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Sandboarding & Sand Sledding

-You’ll want to rent special sandboards or sand sleds to guarantee a good sledding experience!
+You’ll want to rent special sandboards or sand sleds for this experience!
 Your own sled or snowboard likely won’t work, unless the sand has been packed down by rain or snow.

 You can rent sleds and sandboards at the Oasis Store, about 4 miles from the visitor center and near the park entrance.
 There are also some places in Blanca and Alamosa where you can rent equipment.
 The National Park Service does not rent this gear.